Checkpoint Docs

 2. Configure:

-• Application display name
+• Application display name and logo

 • Custom description text